 The Darling and Lost Boys go to capture the Indians and Peter takes Wendy to visit the mermaids.
 Hook, believing the Indians are hiding Peter, kidnaps Princess Tiger Lilly.
 Peter rescues her, which is good since the Indians have captured the Lost Boys.
-Normally, they would have let them go to play at war again but now while Tiger Lilly is held prisoner.
+Normally, they would have let them go to play at war again but not while Tiger Lilly is held prisoner.

 Eventually, Wendy talks her brothers and the Lost Boys to go back to London.
 Tink is hoodwinked by Hook to reveal Peter's secret lair.
-Hook, having given his word not to lay a finger...or hook...on Peter, nonetheless plants a bomb.
+Hook, having given his word not to lay a finger, or hook, on Peter, nonetheless plants a bomb.
 The bad Captain takes the children prisoner and threatens them with the plank, but we get one last confrontation between Hook and Peter.
 With Peter triumphant, they sail the ship back to London, where the Darling family is reunited.

 However, to my mind it made Captain Hook less of an adversary and more a foil, a mere annoyance to Peter.
 This has the effect of making Peter Pan less a struggle between Peter and Hook and more a series of adventures tied together by the thinnest of threads.
 I figure that the imagery of Hook and the pirates was intentionally suppose to be comic in order to fit into the idea that Peter Pan is a children's story.
 Pirates are always figures children will gravitate to in fantasy, and thus seeing the pirates be so comic would appeal to them.

 I think this is why we have to look at the portrayal of the Native American in Peter Pan with a large grain of salt.
-They are appropriately cartoonish, and given how children also play at cowboys and Indians we can't be called to take it seriously.
-Pirates and Indians play a major role in children's game, and since Peter Pan is suppose to be a place where children (in particular boys) are in suspended play I argue that they are suppose to be highly exaggerated.
+They are appropriately cartoonish and given how children also play at cowboys and Indians we can't be called to take it seriously.
+Pirates and Indians play a major role in children's games, and since Peter Pan is suppose to be a place where children, in particular boys, are in suspended play I argue that they are suppose to be highly exaggerated.

-I digress slightly to wonder how Disney can justify withholding Song of the South from official release because of the perceived racism in the film (and specifically the character of Uncle Remus) but heavily promote Peter Pan with the imagery of Native Americans or Dumbo with the highly suspicious characters of the crows as perfectly acceptable to children.
+I digress slightly to wonder how Disney can justify withholding Song of the South from official release because of the perceived racism in the film and specifically the character of Uncle Remus, but heavily promote Peter Pan with the imagery of Native Americans or Dumbo with the highly suspicious characters of the crows as perfectly acceptable to children.

 This is heightened both by Tinker Bell's instant jealousy over Wendy offering Peter a kiss (which he never gets) and how Tiger Lilly also appears to flirt with Peter.
 He is always oblivious to most of the female attention, but while watching I was a bit puzzled by how adult the relationship entre Peter et Wendy came close to being.

-The What Makes the Red Man Red? number today would probably never get off the ground: political correctness would never permit the imagery and broken English of the Native Americans be targeted to children (though again, I strongly advise people to remember that pirates and Indians, being part of childhood imagination, are not intended to be primers of ethnic studies and should not be taken on face value).
+The What Makes the Red Man Red? number today would probably never get off the ground: political correctness would never permit the imagery and broken English of the Native Americans be targeted to children though again, I strongly advise people to remember that pirates and Indians, being part of childhood imagination, are not intended to be primers of ethnic studies and should not be taken on face value.

 Added to the music choices, the idea of having a pan flute serve as the introduction music to Peter's appearances is a bright idea.
-The animation is top-notch (minus the Indians), especially the portrayal of Tinker Bell.
-Even though she has no audible dialogue (in keeping with tradition) her expressions whethere admiring herself or showing her rising jealousy over Wendy showed the character to be a great pantomine performance.
+The animation is top-notch minus the Indians, especially the portrayal of Tinker Bell.
+Even though she has no audible dialogue in keeping with tradition, her expressions whether admiring herself or showing her rising jealousy over Wendy showed the character to be a great pantomime performance.
 She was fully expressive without saying a word.

 I learned to count and remember lining up for lunch in elementary school singing "One little/two little/three little Indians" and did not grow up prejudiced against the Native American population, so we have to not throw out the baby with the bathwater so to speak.
 It serves as a good, but not great, introduction to J. M. Barrie's story and at a mere 77 minutes long enough to keep children's attention.